 Whatever your goal, you will most likely increase the resale value of your home while adding to your usable space.
 The following guide will help you understand the considerations, the cost, and how to get the work done.

 The cost of finishing a basement has a lot of variables, as most home upgrades do.
 Weighing what you can afford versus what you want is critical here.
 While it might be nice to have all the bells and whistles of a sky-is-the-limit home renovation, there are many things that will affect the bottom line during a reconstruction event like finishing a basement.

-The national average cost of finishing a basement is $25 per square foot or $18,395 on average for a 400- to 1,500-square-foot basement.
-This number could rise based on where you live and whether you plan to add features such as custom cabinets or countertops.
+The national average cost of finishing a basement is $22,850, but there’s a wide range (as there is with the cost of home remodeling projects of all kinds).
+In this case, it can swing from $4,700 to $41,000.
+Your number could rise based on where you live and whether you plan to add features such as running water, custom cabinets, or countertops.

 How to Plan Your Basement Project

 The first thing you need to think about when finishing a basement is how you primarily plan to use the space.
 If it’s mostly for storage, you’ll want to include closets, cabinetry, and a shelving system in your plans.

 Or do you intend to use it as a bonus room or lounge?
 If your basement’s primary function is as a gathering space, you’ll want to wire it so that you have internet, cable, and plenty of lighting and outlets.

 Due to their subterranean nature, basements also require waterproofing.
 The below-grade format of a basement demands special attention be paid to exterior drainage, interior surface materials, and air ventilation, in addition to ensuring a safe way to exit the space during an emergency, like an egress window.

 With proper planning, it’s possible to mitigate some of the major expenses associated with building below ground, so do your homework before the rainy season comes.
 Local government code departments often have building standards to guide the process.